 In addition, neck spasms can be symptomatic of either an injury such as a fracture or another disorder, such as:

 - Spasmodic torticollis (also known as cervical dystonia)

 - A chronic disorder that causes involuntary movements of the neck)

 - Cervical spondylosis (degenerative disc disease in the neck)

 - Degenerative disc disease (caused by wear and tear and the effects of aging on the spine)

 - Spinal stenosis (narrowing of the spinal canal, creating pressure on the spinal cord or nerves)

 - Tension headache

-- Fibromyalgia (chronic condition that causes pain, stiffness and tenderness)
+- Fibromyalgia (a chronic condition that causes pain, stiffness, and tenderness)